For construction projects, housebuilders & roadside utility maintenance

 The size of your excavation is going to determine how you dewater it.
 Very large excavations with a high volume of sediment may require one or more settlement tanks like Siltbusters.
 Dewatering filters (also known as sediment filters or silt bags) are the best solution for small and medium-sized excavations but can also be an effective solution for reasonably large excavations.
 They are low-cost and easy-to-implement.

-If you’ve had to clean hydrocarbons out of the water beforehand, or if you just want to protect against accidental spill, you should use an Oil & Sediment Filter.
+• In cases where there are hydrocarbons present that have had to be cleaned out of the water beforehand, or if you just want to protect against accidental spill, you should use an Oil & Sediment Filter.
 These will filter out low levels of hydrocarbon contamination.

-When pumping, be sure not to disturb the bottom of the excavation.
-This will suck thicker mud and any settled hydrocarbons into your filter.
-If hydrocarbon pollution is severe – with thick polluted mud at the bottom of the excavation – you may still require a vacuum tanker but a dewatering filter will enable you to process the majority of the water before the tanker is needed.
+When pumping, be sure not to disturb the bottom of the excavation as this will suck thicker mud and any settled hydrocarbons into your filter.
+If hydrocarbon pollution is severe – with thick polluted mud at the bottom of the excavation – you may still require a vacuum tanker but a sediment dewatering filter will enable you to process the majority of the water before the tanker is needed.

-Good dewatering filters are reusable; you can empty them out when full of sediment then carry on pumping.
+Good dewatering sediment filter bags are reusable so you can empty them out when full of sediment then carry on pumping.
 The emptied spoil can be reused on site.

 For lengthy dewatering jobs, filters will eventually clog so make sure you have spares on site.
 Check the specification of your filters for how much sediment and oil they will retain, and how often they can be reused, to gauge how many you might need.
 The type of geology will also affect the life of the filter; very fine sediments like clay will clog filters more quickly.